-There so many fascinating cities and places in Europe, that makes it so hard to choose where to spend your next holiday.
+There so many amazing European cities and places in Europe, that makes it so hard to choose where to spend your next holiday.
 I believe Europe is like a treasure chest and each city has many hidden gems.
 But I choose this 10 amazing European cities for you and hopefully, they will end up on your travel list.

 The capital city of Austria, and the most livable city in the world, regarding the existing social-economical factors.
 Considering its geographic location, it is the “capital” of Central Europe, connecting the West with the Eastern part.